DeclanChidlow/vale.rocks/src/posts/atproto-ethos.md

 This record isn't hidden away anywhere.
 It is public.
 It exists on the AT Protocol at `at://did:plc:7qg6mz2xtzozxkgbcvf4pdnu/app.bsky.actor.profile/self`.
 Bluesky pulls from this record if you [view my profile](https://bsky.app/profile/vale.rocks), and you can view the record for yourself via online AT Proto viewers such as [Taproot](https://atproto.at/uri/at://did:plc:7qg6mz2xtzozxkgbcvf4pdnu/app.bsky.actor.profile/self) or [PDSls](https://pdsls.dev/at://did:plc:7qg6mz2xtzozxkgbcvf4pdnu/app.bsky.actor.profile/self).

-This is the beauty of the AT Protocol.
-Your data is under your control.
+This is the beauty of the AT Protocol: your data is under your control.
 It exists in your data repository on the PDS you select, and unless the data is explicitly made private, it is public.
 Even data held within 'Atproto Spaces', which is the system for private data, is still stored in repositories on your PDS and remains completely under your control.
 At any time you can manage records yourself or move to another PDS without everything breaking.

 The most popular and well-known AT Protocol application is Bluesky.
 The AT Protocol stems from Bluesky, which was formed as a research group within Twitter as part of research into decentralising Twitter.
 However, Elon Musk's acquisition of Twitter and rebranding of it into 'X' saw Bluesky sever ties with Twitter and entirely become its own thing.
-I think that Bluesky, like Twitter before it, is flawed.[^1] The AT Protocol, however, is solid.
+While I think that Bluesky is flawed, like Twitter before it, the AT Protocol is solid.[^1]

 ## An Open Atmosphere